ArielEa/symfony-7.1/README.md

 #Use it as a local file:
 /Users/ariel/.symfony5/bin/symfony

-#Or add the following line to your shell configuration file:
+#One method is <add the following line to your shell configuration file>:
 export PATH="$HOME/.symfony5/bin:$PATH"

-# Or install it globally on your system:
+#Anther method is <install it globally on your system>:
 mv /Users/ariel/.symfony5/bin/symfony /usr/local/bin/symfony
 ```